MomoRC-tech/Water-Level-Sensor-Probe-with-esphome/README.md

 License: See `LICENSE`.

 Disclaimer: Use at your own risk.
-Handle higher‑voltage supplies safely.
+Handle higher-voltage supplies safely.
 Ensure waterproof integrity of downhole cabling.
 Contributions welcome!